dnkansah-tieku/IronHack_Final_Project/README.md

 The data was used during a module course work at the SGGW Poland.
 The data is coming from a few thousand stands located in some forest districts in the country.

 Data Cleaning
-Data cleaning processes undertook
+- Series of data processes were undertaken in the various columns to standardized the format
-The adress_forest was dropped because this will not play an important role in the prediction The species_rank_order was also dropped since this contains only one unique value Species_storey was also droppped since the information was almost the same as given by stand_structure
+- The adress_forest was dropped because this will not play an important role in the prediction
+- The species_rank_order was also dropped since this contains only one unique value
+- Species_storey was also droppped since the information was almost the same as given by stand_structure

 **Analysis**